arminstr/ros_scenario_simulation/README.md

 # ROS Scenario Simulation

 This project is designed to test the openplanner algorithms, based on "common road" [1] and "openScenario"[2] files.
+Currently commonroad scenario files are not supported out of the box.
+The commonroad data structure is used to describe the scenarios.
+Therefore a commonroad interface should be easy to implement.

 ## Scenarios
 Currently the folowing scenarios are provided: